Implementing Dynamic User Routing

 Understand Components

-The example setup uses the following components within a Docker Compose network.
-The Curity Identity Server will be exposed to the host computer via a reverse proxy, at a base URL of http://localhost:80:
+The example deployment uses the following components within a docker compose network.
+The Curity Identity Server will be exposed to the host computer via a reverse proxy, at a base URL of http://localhost:80

 Install Prerequisites